resampling-stats/resampling-with/README.md

     ```
     ninja ../python-book/reliability_average.html
     ```
-    You can see the generated contents by opening e.g.
+    You can now open the generated HTML file in your browser.
-    `../python-book/reliability_average.Rmd`
-    (Quarto will show the correct filename after the rebuild step), and the matching `../python-book/reliability_average.html`.
 *   When in some kind of shape that is ready for other people to look at, make your commits with the changes, and do a pull-request to the main repository.
 See the **initial port checklist** below.